knowles-nelson in the news

 Carpenter Nature Center plans visitor center, trails, and more on 300 blufftop acres of upland forest and prairie.

-A poll conducted by New Bridge Strategy and FM3 Research showed that 93 percent of respondents said the state should continue to “dedicate public funding for land, water and wildlife conservation in Wisconsin”
+93 percent of respondents in a new poll said the state should continue to dedicate public funding for land, water and wildlife conservation in Wisconsin.

 Public surveys have found that 93% of Wisconsin voters want to see Stewardship reauthorized.